Best Pho in Hanoi, Vietnam

 The usual suspects are…

 Where is your favorite place to eat pho in Hanoi?
 Did we miss one?
-Hit us up in the comments…
+Hit up the comments…